InfrastructureAsCode-ch/nettowel/README.md

 To reduce the dependencies the extra dependencies are grouped

-The following groups are available (more details in the in the pyproject.toml):
+The following groups are available (more details in the pyproject.toml):

 - full
 - jinja